Brazil's Lula pitches his nation — and himself — as fresh leader for Global South

 Last year, Lula thwarted the reelection bid of the far-right Jair Bolsonaro, who showed little interest in geopolitics or diplomacy during his four years in office.
 Lula, by contrast, has crisscrossed the globe and visited 21 countries in recent months, from the United States to China, Italy to India, Argentina to Angola.
 He has sought to boost Brazil's cred with each state visit and speech, one multilateral forum after another.

 On Tuesday, his address at the U.N.
-General Assembly will mark his return to that rostrum for the first time since 2009, the last year of his previous presidency’s second term.
+General Assembly marked his return to that rostrum for the first time since 2009, the last year of his previous presidency’s second term.

+“Brazil is reencountering itself, the region, the world and multilateralism,” Lula said.
+“As I never tire of saying, Brazil is back.
+Our country is back to give our due contribution to face the world's primary challenges.”

-“We will see references to the ‘Brazil is back’ narrative, as Brazil seeks to more broadly project itself as a country that not only wants to preserve, but also lead the reforms of the multilateral system in the coming years,” said Oliver Stuenkel, an associate professor of international relations at the Getulio Vargas Foundation, a university in Sao Paulo.
-That will also serve to contrast himself with Bolsonaro, who wasn't seen as a reliable supporter of multilateralism.
+The emerging narrative of Brazil's active involvement in world affairs also serves to contrast himself with Bolsonaro, who wasn't seen as a reliable supporter of multilateralism, Oliver Stuenkel, an associate professor of international relations at the Getulio Vargas Foundation, a university in Sao Paulo, said before the speech.

 Lula's election victory last year was the narrowest in Brazil's modern history, and the danger of fierce polarization in Brazil's young democracy was evident even after he took office.
 Bolsonaro supporters stormed the capital in an attempt to oust him from power.